Uniswap/docs/docs/sdk/v3/guides/advanced/02-pool-data.md

 ```

 With this fully initialized Pool, we can calculate swaps on it offchain, without the need to make expensive RPC calls.

+## Next Steps

+Now that you are familiar with using TheGraph, continue your journey with the next example on visualizing Liquidity density.